-Perhaps you’re already thinking, “Where is he going with this?”
-Please stay with me.
+Perhaps you’re already asking, “Where is he going with this?”
+Stay with me.

-After reading this, if you encounter people who are not dressed properly for Church, please encourage them to change into appropriate clothing.
+After reading this, if you encounter people who are not dressed properly for Church, please encourage them to change.

 The ultimate issue is not really physical clothing at all but let’s at least review what we know from Scripture before looking at the dress code itself.